Dhpandey/SpringCloudPack/README.md

   Cloud task in above solution(code) , uses mysql as datasource.

-  All we need to do is , follow spring boot datasource conventions and create database named spring_cloud_task, spring cloud task will automatically find database and create tables, further it will log various things inside it.
+ Follow spring boot datasource conventions and create database named spring_cloud_task, then spring cloud task will automatically find database and create tables, further it will log various things inside it.
   If non of datasource is configured ,it will create normal java map,which could not be preserved after the process isntance is stopped.

   Reference : http://docs.spring.io/spring-cloud-task/1.0.0.M1/reference/htmlsingle/#getting-started